shen-shanshan/cs-self-learning/09.AI/07.LLM/03.Fine_Tuning/LoRA微调.md

 use and finetune pretrained LLMs:

-- **In-Context Learning (zero-shot/few-shot learning):** is a valuable and user-friendly method for situations where direct access to the large language model (LLM) is limited, such as when interacting with the LLM through an API or user interface.
+- **In-Context Learning (zero-shot/few-shot learning、prompting):** is a valuable and user-friendly method for situations where direct access to the large language model (LLM) is limited, such as when interacting with the LLM through an API or user interface.
 - **Conventional Feature-Based and Finetuning Approaches:** have access to the LLM, adapting and finetuning it on a target task using data from a target domain usually leads to superior results.
   - Feature-Based and Finetuning Approach
   - Finetuning 1